RobertoPrevato/jQuery-KingTable/README.md

 # creating a virtual environment in a folder called 'env', using Python 3.x in Windows:
 py -3 -m venv env
 ```
-* NB: under Linux (and probably Mac ?), a Python virtual environment with name _"env"_ has its interpreter files under _env/bin/_ folder; under Windows under _env\Scripts\__ folder.
+* NB: under Linux (and probably Mac?), a Python virtual environment with name _"env"_ has its interpreter files under _env/bin/_ folder; under Windows under _env\Scripts\_ folder.
 In following instructions, _env/bin_ is used: adapt as needed if you are using Windows
 * Install Flask using the command: `env/bin/pip install Flask`
 * (OPTIONAL) Activate the virtual environment using the command: `source env/bin/activate`